How to find my soul mate? If you’ve ever experienced a profound soul mate connection, you’ll know what a powerful, lingering effect they can have.

-I wrote this article to attempt to answer the queries I’ve been asked about: ‘How to find my soul mate?’.
+I hope this article will help you answer the question: ‘How to find my soul mate?’.

 Q. How to find my soul mate?
 A. They’ll find you, but you might not like it

-Yet, as the course of my psychic work continued, I noticed that “How to find my soul mate?‘ and other similar questions (“When will I find my soul mate?“; even “What will my soul mate look like?“) were a high priority amongst many clients.
-Additionally, many people had misconceptions about the notion of a ‘Soul Mate’.
+Many people have misconceptions about the notion of a ‘Soul Mate’.
 I remember reading a fantastic book by Sue Minns (SoulMates, 2005) that clearly explained in everyday language what you can expect from a soul mate connection.
 Sadly, from Sue’s account, a soul mate connection is not always hearts and flowers.

 Q. How to find my soul mate?
 A. Which one?